Ludeon/RimWorld-Hungarian/README.txt

 RimWorld-Hungarian
 ==================

-Officla Hungarian translation of RimWorld.
+Official Hungarian translation of RimWorld.

 See this page for license info: